-- An American Samoa tax return reporting only your income from sources within American Samoa. - A U.S. tax return reporting your income from worldwide sources.
+- An American Samoa tax return reporting only your income from sources within American Samoa.
+Wages for services performed in American Samoa, whether for a private employer, the U.S. Government, or otherwise, is income from sources within American Samoa. - A U.S. tax return reporting your income from worldwide sources.
 You can take a credit against your U.S. tax liability if you paid income taxes to American Samoa (or other possession or foreign country) and reported income from those sources on your U.S. tax return.